tauseef1234/agentic_rag/README.md

 - **Tool calling**: The chatbot agent has access to multiple tools including LangChain chains for RAG and fake API calls.

-- **RAG over unstructured data**: The chatbot can answer questions about customer experiences based on their reviews.
-Patient reviews are embedded using OpenAI embedding models and stored in a Neo4j vector index.
+- **RAG over unstructured data**: The chatbot can answer questions about banking policy and FAQs.
+Policy anf FAQ related information are embedded using OpenAI embedding models and stored in a Neo4j vector index.
 Currently, the RAG over unstructured data is fairly bare-bones and doesn't implement any advanced RAG techniques.

 - **RAG over structured data (Text-to-Cypher)**: The chatbot can answer questions about structured Banking system data stored in a Neo4j graph database.
 If the chatbot agent thinks it can respond to your input query by querying the Neo4j graph, it will try to generate and run a Cypher query and summarize the results.